-During my stay, I paid a visit to Majorelle, the hotel's luxe Moroccan-inspired spa, for a personalized treatment.
-At the start of the session, the massage therapist walked me through an aromatherapy design based on numerology.
-Numerology can be understood as the belief that there is a mystical relationship between numbers and coinciding events.
-She used my birthdate to determine that 2018 was my "eight year," and from there, she crafted a signature blend of essential oils to be used during my massage.
+During my stay, I paid a visit to Majorelle, the hotel's luxe Moroccan-inspired spa, for a custom treatment.
+At the start of the session, the massage therapist walked me through a bespoke aromatherapy session based on my personal numerology.

 Numerology is basically the belief that there is a mystical relationship between numbers and coinciding events: The therapist used my birthdate to determine that 2018 (the year I got the massage) was my "eight" year, and from there, she crafted a signature blend of essential oils to use.
 I was pleased to learn that the number eight is often associated with money and power.
 Yet, its meaning for the year ahead was more nuanced: It involved deepening my personal understanding of myself via studying or by taking up a new skill.

 What the numerology practice revealed was very much in line with the intentions I decided to set.
 Just as setting intentions at the start of a one-hour yoga class is an effective way to make the most of that short time, intentions that are set for the short term can prove to be as powerful.

 While much loftier goals and dreams might lie ahead, intending to take small steps to self-betterment through tangible acts (carving out time to read, making meditation a daily practice, or taking up a new skill) is just as effective in realizing larger goals.

 Awake Restored and Ready For The World